SilvairGit/silvair-uart-decoder/README.md

 ## How to start with HLA Extension?

-Tested on Ubuntu 20.04 with Python 3.8 and Windows 11 with Python 3.10
+Tested on Ubuntu 20.04 with Python 3.8 and Windows 11 with Python 3.10.

-1. Make sure, you have `Python` with at least 3.6 version and installed pip.
+Make sure, you have `Python` with at least 3.6 version and installed pip.

+### Installation:

+#### Using Command line:

-2. Install UART-Decoder using pip: `pip install silvair-uart-decoder`.
+1. Install UART-Decoder using pip: `pip install silvair-uart-decoder`.
 WARNING:  If `The script is installed in directory, which is not PATH` will appear during installation, add this directory to PATH environment variable.
-3. In terminal, call `generate_uart_decoder_extension <PATH>` executable, where `PATH` is directory when you want to install HLA Extension.
-Example: `generate_uart_decoder_extension .` to install in current directory. `SilvairUARTDecoder` folder should be generated in passed path.
+2. In terminal, call `generate_uart_decoder_extension <PATH>` executable, where `<PATH>` is directory when you want to install HLA Extension.
+Example: `generate_uart_decoder_extension .` to install in current directory. `SilvairUARTDecoder` directory should be generated in passed path.

+#### Using 'install' file

+1. Download Repository
+2. Run script according to system are you using:
+    - Windows: `install_windows.bat`
+    - Linux: `install_linux.bat`
+3. `SilvairUARTDecoder` directory should be generated in repository path.

+### Running Extension in Logic 2

-4. Open Logic 2, click "Extensions" icon on right side.
+1. Open Logic 2, click "Extensions" icon on right side.
-5. In upper-right corner should be three dots with "Load existing extensions" option.
+2. In upper-right corner should be three dots with "Load existing extensions" option.
 Click it.
-6. Load `extension.json` located in previously generated `SilvairUARTDecoder` directory.
+3. Load `extension.json` located in previously generated `SilvairUARTDecoder` directory.
-7. Click "Analyzers" icon on right side.
+4. Click "Analyzers" icon on right side.
-8. Load `Async Serial` analyzer for appropriate channel, and then load `Silvair UART Decoder`.
+5. Load `Async Serial` analyzer for appropriate channel, and then load `Silvair UART Decoder`.
-9. Hooray, Silvair UART messages should be described above waveforms! :)
+6. Hooray, Silvair UART messages should be described above waveforms! :)

 ### Screenshots